 Obstructive sleep apnea is the most common sleep-related breathing disorder.
-It causes you to repeatedly stop and start breathing while you sleep.
+People with obstructive sleep apnea repeatedly stop and start breathing while they sleep.

-There are several types of sleep apnea, but the most common is obstructive sleep apnea.
-This type of apnea occurs when your throat muscles intermittently relax and block your airway during sleep.
-A noticeable sign of obstructive sleep apnea is snoring.
+There are several types of sleep apnea.
+Obstructive sleep apnea occurs when the throat muscles relax and block the airway.
+This happens off and on many times during sleep.
+A sign of obstructive sleep apnea is snoring.

 Treatments for obstructive sleep apnea are available.
-One treatment involves using a device that uses positive pressure to keep your airway open while you sleep.
-Another option is a mouthpiece to thrust your lower jaw forward during sleep.
-In some cases, surgery might be an option too.
+One treatment is a device that uses positive pressure to keep the airway open during sleep.
+Another option is a mouthpiece to thrust the lower jaw forward during sleep.
+In some people, surgery might be an option too.

 Symptoms of obstructive sleep apnea include: